blaenk/blaenk.github.io/provider/notes/statistics.markdown

 \text {B: The Merchant of Venice but not Hamlet:}\ 40\% - 5\% = 35\%
 $$

-We are interested in both outcomes occurring --- the event $A$ _or_ the event $B$ --- and since they are mutually exclusive, the addition rule can be used to arrive at the answer:
+We are interested in both outcomes occurring---the event $A$ _or_ the event $B$---and since they are mutually exclusive, the addition rule can be used to arrive at the answer:

 $$
 \begin{alignat*}{3}